Sammuel09/pokemon-go/README.md

 # pokemon-go
-This project is an assessment project for a frontend role at Brank.as This demo app allows a user to view and learn more about
+This project is an assessment project for a frontend role at Brank.as.
+This demo app allows a user to view and learn more about
 Pokemon Cards.
 The app is hosted on Netify at https://dazzling-fermat-bea78a.netlify.com This project was scallfolded using the Vue-CLI and built using VueJs and Vuex for state management.